AdrKacz/super-duper-guacamole/recommender-system/README.md

 # AWS Setup:
 We use Python with NumPy in an AWS Lambda function.
 NumPy is not available in the Python AWS default environment.
-The only solution proposed in the AWS documentation that we succeded to implement was to create a dockerized environnement.
+The only solution proposed in the AWS documentation that we succeeded to implement was to create a dockerized environment.

 ## Container setup with Docker for Python[^cont0][^cont1]
-1. On your local machine, create a project directory for your new function (here *recommerder-system*).
+1. Create a project directory for your new function on your computer (here *recommender-system*).
-2. In your project directory, add a file named `app.py` containing your function code, within a handler function.
-Example:
+2. Open your project directory and add a file named `app.py`.
+3. Add your code to `app.py` (you need a handler function).
 ```
+# app.py - hello world example
 import numpy

 def handler(event, context):
     return np.zeros((10,10))
 ```

-3. In your project directory, add a file named `requirements.txt`.
+4. In your project directory, add a file named `requirements.txt`.
 List each required library as a separate line in this file.
-4. Create a Dockerfile:
+5. Create a Dockerfile:
-(Install dependencies under the `${LAMBDA_TASK_ROOT}` directory alongside the function handler to ensure that the Lambda runtime can locate them when the function is invoked.)
+(Install dependencies under the `${LAMBDA_TASK_ROOT}` directory alongside the function handler to ensure that the Lambda runtime can locate them when you invoke your function.)
 ```
 FROM public.ecr.aws/lambda/python:3.9